grame-cncm/faust/architecture/max-msp/README.md

 # faust2rnbo

 The **faust2rnbo** tool transforms a Faust DSP program into a RNBO patch including the generated codebox code.
+Polyphonic and MIDI controllable instruments can be created.
 Additional options are used to generate a special version of the RNBO patch used in the testing infrastructure.

 ## How to use